omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 f
 ```

-and since the function return the definition of itself, we get the same when we evaluate it:
+and since the function returns the definition of itself, we get the same when we evaluate it:

 ```{r}
 f()
 ```

-When we call any of `formals`, `body`, or `environment`, we don't actually use a function name as the first parameter, we give them a reference to a function and they get the function definition from that.
+When we call any of `formals`, `body`, or `environment`, we don't use a function name as the first parameter, we give them a reference to a function, and they get the function definition from that.

-We don't need to explicitly call `sys.function` for `formals` and `body`, though, because these two functions already use a call to `sys.function` for the default value for the function parameter, so if we want the components of the current function, we can simply leave out the function parameter.
+We don't need to explicitly call `sys.function` for `formals` and `body`, though, because these two functions already use a call to `sys.function` for the default value for the function parameter.
+If we want the components of the current function, we can simply leave out the function parameter.

 Thus, to get the formal parameter of a function, inside the function body, we can just use `formals` without any parameters.